 As a Grubhub delivery driver, your experience will be similar to DoorDash in that you simply drive around and deliver food.
 You’ll earn a base pay for mileage and time spent on the road, plus tips and special offers.

-The Grubhub for Drivers app has a 4.2-star rating in the App Store and a 4.6-star rating in the Google Play Store.
+The Grubhub for Drivers app has a 4.6-star rating in the App Store and a 4.5-star rating in the Google Play Store.

-Shipt offers a similar model to Instacart, but customers can order more than just groceries.
+Shipt offers a similar model to Instacart, but customers can order groceries and household essentials.

 As a Shipt Shopper, you can get paid to pick up items from numerous retail and grocery stores.
-Your payments will be sent weekly, and some shoppers are earning as much as $22 per hour.
+You can cash out up to once per day or get a weekly direct deposit.

 7. Amazon Flex